Alimony Guidelines: What Records to Keep Regarding Your Alimony

 - A document that has a list showing when each payment was made.
 This information should include the check number, the address that the check was sent to, and (if your bank supplies it) a copy of the cashed check;

-- Carbon copies of each check that is used for alimony payment.
-Most banks now allow you to request checkbooks that contain carbon copies of each check.
+- Copies of each check that is used for alimony payment.
 Be sure the write in the memo portion of the check which month the alimony payment is supposed to cover; and

 - Receipts for each alimony payment that is made by cash.
 Be sure that you have the other person sign each receipt that shows they received the alimony payment as well as the month that it was for.